 Working from home tips to save energy and maximise productivity

 Have you recently made the transition to working from home?
-With these energy savings and productivity tips, you could save energy and maximise your productivity.
+With these tips, you could save energy and maximise your productivity.

 Lighting can make a huge impact on your ability to concentrate and your energy levels throughout the day.
 Natural lighting can help boost your mood and improve productivity, so consider using natural lighting in your home office and only light the spaces you need.

 Upgrading to energy-efficient lighting is also another easy way to reduce the amount of energy that you use.
 Replace the light globes in your house with energy-efficient bulbs such as LEDs.
 Some of them can use up to 80% less energy than incandescent light bulbs to produce the same amount of light as well as last up to 10 times longer – so you don’t need to whip out that step ladder and change them as often.

 Computer chargers, phone chargers, and printers are essential to being productive at home, but they can have an impact on your power bill.
 You might be surprised by these simple changes to your devices that can help reduce your energy consumption:

 - Use ‘hibernate’ instead of ‘sleep’ mode;